iotaledger/stronghold.rs/.changes/2020-11-30T-client-changelog.md

 - `ReturnRebuild` Returns the results of `ReadSnapshot`, a `Vec<VaultId>` containing newly generated `VaultId`s and a `Vec<Vec<RecordId>>` containing all of the records for each vault in order.

 To call the APIs, currently you must call `init_stronghold()` which will return a tuple of the Riker `ActorSystem` and a `ChannelRef` of type `SHResults`.
 The `ActorSystem` is used to attach any external actors and the `ChannelRef` is used to collect the outgoing messages from stronghold.

-**TODOS**:
-- Synchronization via 4th actor and status type.
-- Add supervisors
-- Add documentation
-- Encrypted Return Channel
-- Build a Handshake Process
-- Create O(1) comparison for all IDS.
-- Remove #[allow(dead_code)]s tags.
-- Add more test coverage
-- Add a method of attaching metadata (`RecordHints`)
-- ~~Add ability to name snapshots~~
-- ~~Add ability to read and revoke records not on the head of the chain.~~
-- ~~Add Reference types for the RecordIds and VaultIds to expose to the External programs.~~